GalychMaks/vibesort/README.md

 # Using deep learning-based clustering (recommended)
 sorter = DeepVibeSorter(mert_model_name="MERT-v1-95M")
-sorter.run(
+playlists = sorter.run(
     folder_path="path/to/audio/folder",
-    num_clusters=3,
-    output_file="playlists.json"
+    num_clusters=3
 )

 # Or using classical audio feature-based clustering
 sorter = AlgoVibeSorter()
-sorter.run(
+playlists = sorter.run(
     folder_path="path/to/audio/folder",
-    num_clusters=3,
-    output_file="playlists.json"
+    num_clusters=3
 )
 ```

-The output will be a JSON file containing the generated playlists, where each song is grouped into a cluster based on its audio characteristics.
+The output will be a Python dictionary containing the generated playlists, where each song is grouped into a cluster based on its audio characteristics.
+If an output file is provided, the playlists will also be saved to that file as JSON.

 ## References